HirokiHamaguchi/Initial_Placement_for_Fruchterman-Reingold_Force_Model_with_Coordinate_Newton_Direction/doc/presentation/manuscript.md

 L-BFGS algorithm, a family of quasi-Newton methods, is one such approach and is reported to be effective for graph drawing.
 Although this method can overcome the twist problem to some extent, it may sometimes require many iterations.
-There are cases where complete resolution cannot be achieved within a limited number of iterations, such as 50 iterations.
+It may fail to achieve the optimal visualization within a limited number of iterations, such as 50 iterations.
 Moreover, this method merely treats the problem as a general optimization problem (like this.
 Instead of the variable $X \in \bbR^{2\ times n}, it uses the variable $X \in \bbR^{2n}$).
 Thus, directly applying the L-BFGS algorithm may not be the optimal strategy.

+## 8

 Providing initial placement in the pre-processing step is another strategy.
 Indeed, a pre-processing step with Simulated Annealing (SA) is also known to be effective since SA can deal with twist issues and leads to a better visualization combined with the FR algorithm.
 It also utilizes the inherent graph structure.